Surprises and Hope from Hiroshima

 Despite these interconnected threats to life and hope, God’s creative work continues.
 Despite the ways we all contribute to these problems, God still invites each one of us to participate in the work of renewal.

-—God’s Renewed Creation: Call to Hope and Action A Pastoral Letter from the Council of Bishops of
+—God’s Renewed Creation: Call to Hope and Action A Pastoral Letter from the Council of Bishops of The United Methodist Church

 I caught glimpses of a flat, blue sky pasted with cotton ball clouds as I walked up the steep hill from the bus stop towards the meetings rooms at Jogakuin University, our United Methodist women’s college in the heart of Hiroshima.

 My own United Methodist college thousands of miles away in the mountains of north Georgia could comfortably have sat beside their Japanese counterparts on this verdant rise.
 But, that familiarity originated, in part, the destabilization.
 In a foreign land so far from home, I had not anticipated encountering the familiar.

 Out of this practical spirit, the 2014 IAMSCU conference sought to draw the gathered’s focus onto how our institutions individually and collectively might further peace, reconciliation, and justice.
 Nearly 70 years removed from another moment when this Japanese city was the epicenter of world attention—attention brought not by peace but war, not by reconciliation but by division, not by justice but by horror, the city of Hiroshima proved an effective way to concentrate our thoughts on these enduring, worldwide issues.
 Perhaps most poignantly, our conference hosts underscored the mix of the familiar with the unexpected that characterized my experience and the importance of this conference and our common, connecting conversations that emerged from it.

 Our collective unawareness of our shared Methodist connection not only describes today but certainly characterized most of our forbearers’ cognizance more than 70 years ago about the city when it was caught in the tumult of war and that conflagrating August when it became the seared center of international concern.
 Yet at that time and in that city, the familiar and the unexpected connected, again.

 As I walked the halls of the United Methodist high school and university, spoke to students and faculty, and heard the stories of the Methodists whose lives ended or were forever reshaped under the weight of a 15 kiloton bomb, my mind reflexively bounced back to the hallways in Georgia where my students move for classes, to the faces of those with whom I work, and the stories of those lives that populate my days.
 The familiar paired with the unexpected stretched my thinking while paradoxically shrinking my world.